jamesnulliu/Learning-Programming-Massively-Parallel-Processors/README.md

 - Ninja
 - vcpkg, pkg-config
 - [managed by conda] python >= 3.10, pytorch >= 2.0
-- [managed by vcpkg] cxxopts, fmt, spdlog, proxy, gtest, yamel-cpp
+- [managed by vcpkg] cxxopts, fmt, spdlog, proxy, gtest, yaml-cpp

 **🎯Miniconda**

-Managing python environment with miniconda is always a good choice.
+Managing python environments with miniconda is always a good choice.
 Check [the official website](https://docs.anaconda.com/miniconda/install/#quick-command-line-install) for an installation guide.

 After installation, if you do not intend to install all the packages in `base` environment, create a new conda environment named `PMPP` (or whatever you like) and activate it: